-Works identified to be put forward for inclusion on the proposed planned maintenance programme each year are prioritised using a number of criteria.
+Works identified to be put forward for inclusion on the proposed planned maintenance programme each year are prioritised using several criteria.
 Where there could be a potential problem for the occupant of the house if an item failed, such as a heating boiler, this would normally become a high priority.
-Items such as window replacements may be lower down the prioritisation scale as although they are essential to maintain the fabric of the building, they scale as although they are essential to maintain the fabric of the building, they do not generally cause problems for the occupant of the house as a boiler failure could.
+Items such as window replacements may be lower down the prioritisation scale as although they are essential to maintain the fabric of the building, they do not cause problems for the occupant of the house as a boiler failure could.
 The prioritisation of all planned works is the responsibility of the Diocesan Surveyor in agreement with the Director of Buildings and Glebe.